 road was constructed from Laramie through Woods Landing to Walden in the North Park section of

 northern Colorado.
-Thereafter until construction of the Laramie, Hahn's Peak and Pacific Railroad
+Thereafter until completion of the Laramie, Hahn's Peak and Pacific Railway

 in 1911, all supplies for North Park

 were brought in by double and triple wagons pulled by 12 or 14 horse teams.

 Notwithstanding the road, Walden, in part due to its isolation, remained small.
 In 1887, the entire town

 turned out for a photo, 17 people, one dog, two flower pots, six buildings and the

 town pump.
 The Feb.
 7, 1907, issue of the Walden New Era paid a tribute to one of the stage drivers:

 Sid Lawrence, who drives the Laramie end of the Laramie-Walden stage line,

 making the trip from Laramie to Wood's Landing,